 Application for this exemption to Companies registration office must be accompanied by this statement from the Revenue Commissioners made within two months of the date of the application of the Revenue Commissioners statement.

-Company Directors need to consider the implications of the UK leaving the EU and consider their options.
-As with any legal or accounting issue forewarned is forearmed.
+Company Directors need to consider the implications since the UK has left the EU and consider their options.
+As with any legal or accounting issue early advice is important.

-Contact us if you wish to discuss the impacts of any of these potential imminent changes to your company structure and planning requirements.
+Contact us if you wish to discuss the impacts of any of these changes to your company structures here in Ireland and any structure planning requirements or to obtain a bond.